grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 As the night wore on though, Hemi and Cassandra's careful measurements of the strength of the sub with the ram's sonar signal suggested the _Prospect_ was not going to sneak away while the pinging was going on.
 In fact, it seemed they might be losing ground.

 The hours droned by with unvarying regularity.
 Hemi and Cassandra felt their minds softening with the persistence of the white noise in their headsets.
 While Percy desperately needed her crew, she also could not have them making bad decisions from lack of sleep.
-So after midnight she insisted that Hemi and Bastian hit the rack, with Cassandra and Owen scheduled for a few hours rack time later in the night.
+So after midnight she insisted that Hemi and Bastian hit the rack, with Cassandra and Gregory scheduled for a few hours rack time later in the night.
 She had no intention of sleeping herself.

 When Percy inspected the page on the clipboard next to Cassandra's sonar unit she found it was rapidly filling up with notations describing the objects the active sonar was reflecting back, and the signal strength of the sub with the ram.
 Percy willed the _Prospect_ on, trying desperately to get the numbers to add up to some more distance between herself and that dogged signal out there in the water.
 But the numbers eased ever closer together, and she knew it was only a matter of time before the sub with the ram would be in torpedo range.
 That sub's commander must have known it too, because he did not increase speed, preferring to slowly reel his target in with minimal risk to him own boat.
 Given how quickly he had jumped to taking risks to gain an upper hand on the _Prospect_ in the past, the patience the sub with the ram's commander was currently showing telegraphed to Percy an unnerving amount of confidence he had in the coming demise of her boat.